spencerthayer/2024-Election-Polling-Analysis/readme.md

 - **Data Handling**: The `states.py` script ensures that if forecast data is missing or incomplete, default values are used to maintain computational integrity.
 - **Weight Sensitivity**: The weighting percentages and multipliers can be adjusted to emphasize different components based on analytical needs or to reflect changing dynamics in the election landscape.

-By incorporating both state-specific rankings and special handling for national polls, this approach provides a comprehensive framework for weighting different types of polls, ensuring that both state-level dynamics and national
+By incorporating both state-specific rankings and special handling for national polls, this approach provides a comprehensive framework for weighting different types of polls, ensuring that both state-level dynamics and national trends are appropriately represented in the analysis.

 ### 8. Combining Weights